DimitriPalmer22/Studio-Docs/Projects/Summer Project/Mechanics/Using the Dialogue Interaction System.md

 When you play this level, there is a big white block behind the player and to the right.
 Walk up to this and press `E` to interact with it.
 This will play one of the valid dialogue interactions.

 If you want to test out a specific dialogue interaction, there is currently no way to set up specific flags, set up the current area, or set up the current interaction type in-editor or in-game.
-So, if you want to see a
+This will come eventually.
+So, if you want to see a specific interaction, I recommend:
+ - temporarily removing all flags
+ - temporarily allowing the interaction to play in all areas
+ - temporarily allowing the interaction to play in all interaction types
+ - setting the interaction to be forced
+ - setting the forced priority to a high number (like 100,000)